Crescent Cove offers care and support to kids and young adults with a shortened life-expectancy, and to their families

 We are committed to offering our Respite & Hospice Home for Kids and support services to children and families at no cost.

 A Place of Respite for Kids & Families

-Kids and young adults, 0-21 years old, will be able to stay at Crescent Cove in one of six bedrooms for respite stays and, as needed, a sacred place at the end-of-life.
-Along with therapy rooms and recreational space, a family suite will be available so that families may stay together while enjoying a temporary get-away from the constant demands of care giving.
-Nursing professionals trained in pediatric palliative care will be on-site to provide daily care, meals, pain and symptom control, and Crescent Cove has a network of therapists to engage kids through music, art, or pet therapy, healing touch, spiritual care and hydrotherapy.
+Kids and young adults, 0-21 years old, are able to stay in one of six bedrooms for respite stays and, as needed, a sacred place at the end-of-life.
+Along with therapy rooms and recreational space, a family suite is available so that families may stay together while enjoying a temporary get-away from the constant demands of care giving.
+Nursing professionals trained in pediatric palliative care are on-site to provide daily care, meals, pain and symptom control, and Crescent Cove has a network of therapists to engage kids through music, art, or pet therapy, healing touch, spiritual care and hydrotherapy.

 Did you Know?